 4. Hydrangea-Eucalyptus Basket

 Hydrangeas rank among the most popular flowers for both gardeners and florists.
 It’s no wonder, given their big beautiful flower heads and gorgeous color choices in blue, pink, white, and even green.
-Pair blue and white blossoms with eucalyptus.
-Add some feathery foliage and tuck it all into a charming basket.
+Check out Jayne’s Wreath Designs for availability.

 5. Sunflower Pineapple Wreath